Stock Analysis · M/I Homes Inc (MHO)

 Fundamental

-At a glance, the company is a mid-sized public homebuilder with an equity market value of about $3.74B.
-The stock’s beta of 1.78 indicates it has tended to move more than the broader market, which is common for cyclical businesses like homebuilding.
+M/I Homes is a mid-sized public homebuilder with a market capitalization of about $3.35 billion.
+The stock’s beta of ~1.77 suggests it has tended to move more than the overall market (higher ups and downs than a broad index).

 Growth (Medium)